Bastian/Abstractive-Summarization-of-Meetings/README.md

 ### Data

 The data from the `data.[train|dev|test].tsv` files is taken from the [AMI Corpus](http://groups.inf.ed.ac.uk/ami/corpus/) and processed using the [NITE XML Toolkit](http://groups.inf.ed.ac.uk/nxt/index.shtml).
-The code that parses the corpus is not yet published, but will be soon.
+The code that parses the corpus can be found at [Meeting-Parser](https://github.com/Bastian/Meeting-Parser).

 #### License